Skip to main content

 Don't miss primary aldosteronism in your patients with hypertension

-Primary aldosteronism (PA) is a condition that can lead to serious health complications if patients aren’t screened or are missed with traditional aldosterone renin ratio (ARR) screenings.
+Primary aldosteronism (PA) is a condition that can lead to serious health complications if patients aren’t screened and diagnosed.

-Patients with untreated PA are at a disproportionately higher risk of cardiovascular, kidney, and metabolic disease when compared to essential hypertensive patients.
+Patients with untreated PA are at a disproportionately higher risk of cardiovascular, kidney, and metabolic disease when compared to patients with essential hypertension.

 These conditions include but are not limited to heart failure, kidney disease, stroke, atrial fibrillation (AF), myocardial infarction, type 2 diabetes mellitus (T2DM), and sleep apnea.4,5